 No bot to invite

-Qureco vs. Notion AI Meeting Notes side-by-side
+Qureco vs Notion AI Meeting Notes, side by side

 | Item | Notion AI Meeting Notes | Qureco |